 Letting Go of technique

 One final note I’d like to add about technique is the importance of moving beyond technique and letting it go.
 While technique is everything when it comes to any kind of performance art, technique should also be the last thing on your mind when actually performing.
 You will end up making more technical mistakes when you’re too focused on technique.
-Going back to the analogy of speech, ask yourself this, do you think about how you should move your mouth and tongue when you’re stringing sentences together?
-It’s very unlikely that you do, and the reason why you don’t think about it is because you’ve already mastered the ability to make those sounds.
+Ask yourself this, do you think about how you should move your mouth and tongue when you’re stringing sentences together?
+It’s very unlikely that you do, and the reason why you don’t think about it is because you’ve already mastered the ability to speak (hopefully).
 You’ve let go the technique of making those sounds, and instead now focus on the idea you’re trying to convey.
 Now try speaking while paying extra attention to the technique of speaking.
 You will find that you may fumble on your words or fail to string your sentences as fluidly.
-The act of focusing on your technique can actually make it harder to perform it.
+The act of focusing on your technique can actually make it harder to perform.

 Ze first began his journey playing original music and top 40s pop tunes around the country's popular venues.
 Eventually, through the music of John Mayer, he found a strong attraction to blues music.
 Ze has years of experience teaching beginners and intermediate guitarists.
 Currently with Liberty Park Music he is teaching Introduction to Guitar Playing for Complete Beginners, Rhythm Guitar to learn about strumming, chords and more, Guitar Essentials as a fast-track review course, and lots of Song Lessons on pop and rock hits.